One man's quest to spread cribbage around the world

 Some people — mistakenly — now think of cribbage as a dying pastime, played mostly in legion halls and retirement homes.

-But with one young man spreading the gospel of the game everywhere he goes, the future of cribbage appears to be
+But with one young man spreading the gospel of the game everywhere he goes, the future of cribbage appears to be in good hands.

 This documentary was made through the CBC's Doc Project Mentorship Program.